JuanTwo779/BasicDataStructures/README.md

 # BasicDataStructures
-Repos for practicing the coding for building and manipulating some data structures
+Repo for practicing the coding for building and manipulating some data structures